eliaskosunen/scnlib/docs/pages/guide.md

 Any whitespace character in the format string is an instruction to skip all whitespace.
 Some types may do that automatically.
-This behavior is identical to `scanf`.
+This behavior is identical to `std::scanf`.

 \code{.cpp}
 // scanning a char doesn't automatically skip whitespace,